- Submit Online

 - Numbering: Figures must be numbered to enable reviewers to know the figure number for each figure.

-- Digital Images: All images submitted to ImmunoHorizons must accurately represent the original data.
+- Digital Images: All images submitted to The Journal of Immunology must accurately represent the original data.
 Original data (digital files, autoradiographs, films, etc.) for all experiments should be fully annotated, secured, and retrievable.
-The original image file (raw data file) should be kept in an unprocessed and non-compressed file format.
+The raw data files should be kept in an unprocessed and non-compressed file format.
 For figures that are compiled into multi-figure panels, the individual image files should be kept.
 For additional information, see:

 - Collecting images: If multiple images are compared to one another, collect each image in the same manner.
 Any post-collection processing should be applied in a uniform manner to all images.
 If differences in collection/post-collection are necessary, these need to be described in the legend or in the Materials and Methods section.